 An excellent gift for any hiker who complains of a chill when Autumn comes around.
 Also works for those wanting a coveted sweater that will last many years, and the person who likes to layer.
 This jacket won our Classic Pick for Urban Hikers!See Women's Patagonia Better Sweater Fleece Jacket See Men's Patagonia Better Sweater Fleece Jacket

 NEMO’s Tensor Insulated Sleeping Pad is one of lightest pads on the market, has three inches of plush comfort, and packs down to the size of a water bottle.
 It’s comfortable and packable — every backpacker’s dream.
 This sleeping pad won our Classic Pick award for the Wilderness Backpacker.
 It has also received a few key upgrades in 2018, including a flat valve and an included pump sack!

-REI’s Magma 850 down jackets and hoodies have all the makings of a high-end down puffy — 850-fill goose down coated with DWR that’s RDS certified, variable baffles, zippered hand pockets, and a Pertex shell — without the high cost.
+REI’s Magma 850 down jackets and hoodies have all the makings of a high-end down puffy — 850-fill goose down coated with DWR that’s RDS certified, variable baffles, zippered hand pockets, and a Pertex shell — without the exorbitant cost (though they’re still a pricey item!).
 And it weighs around 11 ounces.